 By understanding this, along with taking steps to recreate the conditions in which ‘safe practices’ exist, we can help minimise patient safety incidents.

 So how can knowledge about human factors be ‘designed in’ to support good safety practices?

-Resilience engineering – a relatively new concept - is about identifying and then enhancing and/or replicating the positive capabilities of people and organisations that allow them to adapt flexibly and safely under varying circumstances and pressures.
-For example: asking for help; challenging others; violating a procedure or protocol.
+Resilience engineering – a relatively new concept – is about identifying and then enhancing and/or replicating the positive capabilities of people and organisations that allow them to adapt flexibly and safely under varying circumstances and pressures.
+For example: asking for help, challenging others or justifiably violating a procedure or protocol.

 At the individual level

 Personal reflection is key.
 Developing insight into personal communication styles, how you generally approach and respond to others, your work style preferences (and how these differ from others in the team, or how they impact on your patients) can be incredibly powerful.

 It is also important to recognise when your capacity, or resilience, is becoming low.
 Fatigue, stress and (unreasonable) pressure can make you more likely to make mistakes.
 Knowing and practising the tools that work for you to replenish your resilience is crucial.

 Incorporating a multidisciplinary approach in practice-based learning can support useful interactions across clinical practice when things aren’t quite working to plan.
 Incorporating feedback routinely into learning has been shown to encourage feedback cultures within teams, which in turn can reduce risk.
 If I’m doing something wrong, I’d like a colleague to feel able to tell me in a way that we’re both comfortable with.